 SCIENCE Year 9 Year 10 Year 11 Prerequisites for Year 12 Prerequisites for Year 13 Science Science Science Biology: 10+ credits at L1 Science Biology: 10+ credits at L2 Biology and at HOD's discretion if new to subject Chemistry: 10+ credits at L1 Science Chemistry: 10+ credits at L2 Chemistry and at HOD's discretion if new to subject Physics: 12+ credits at NCEA L1 in Science (including achievement in both Physics 1.1 (AS90935), Science 1.1 (AS90940)) and achievement in Mathematics 1.2 (AS91027) as competency in algebra is essential Physics: 13+ credits at L2 in Physics and 10+ credits at L2 in Mathematics including Mathematics 2.6 (AS91261) as competency in algebra is essential and at HOD's discretion if new to subject SOCIAL SCIENCES Year 9 Year 10 Year 11 Prerequisites for Year 12 Prerequisites for Year 13 Social Studies Social Studies Geography Geography: 10+ credits at L1 Geography OR 10+ credits at L1 English required Geography: 10+ credits at L2 Geography OR 10+ credits at L2 English required History History: 10+ credits at L1 History OR 10+ credits at L1 English required History: 10+ credits at L2 History OR 10+ credits at L2 English required Travel & Tourism: Open entry to 'vocational' students.
 Travel & Tourism: Open entry to 'vocational' students.
-CAREERS TRANSITION Year 9 Year 10 Year 11 Prereguisites for Year 12 Prerequisites for Year 13 Career Interative Career Engagement Transition (rotates) Transition: No prerequisites Transition: No prerequisites Gateway Courses: On student/ Gateway Courses: On student/teacher/ parent request.
+CAREERS TRANSITION Year 9 Year 10 Year 11 Prerequisites for Year 12 Prerequisites for Year 13 Career Interative Career Engagement Transition (rotates) Transition: No prerequisites Transition: No prerequisites Gateway Courses: Gateway Courses: On student/teacher/parent request.
 No prerequisites Gateway Courses: On student/teacher/ parent request.
-No prerequisites teacher/parent request.
-No prerequisites MIT: L2 Vocational Trades Pathways.
+No prerequisites On student/ teacher/parent request.
+No pre- MIT: L2 Vocational Trades Pathways.
 No prerequisites MIT: L3 Vocational Trades Pathways.
-No prerequisites NZ Police Academy: No prerequisites NZ Police Academy: No prerequisites Trades Academy: On student/ Trades Academy (MHS): On student/ teacher/parent request.
-No prerequisites Trades Academy (MHS): On student/ teacher/parent request.No prerequisites teacher/parent request.
-No prerequisites Young Enterprise Scheme (YES): No prerequisites Young Enterprise Scheme (YES): No prerequisites TECHNOLOGY Year 9 Year 10 Year 11 Prerequisites for Year 12 Prerequisites for Year 13 Digital Tech- nology (rotates) Digital Tech- nology (rotates) Digital Technology Digital Technology: 10+ credits at L1 English required, or at HOD's discretion Digital Technology: 10+ credits at L2 Digital Technology required, or at HOD's discretion Technology Technology: successful completion of AS91063 (3cr), AS91065 (3cr) & AS91066 (3cr), or at HOD's discretion.
-Technology: 10+ credits at L2 Technology required, or at HOD's discretion. · VISUAL AND PERFORMING ARTS Year 9 Year 10 Year 11 Prerequisites for Year 12 Prerequisites for Year 13 Dance Dance: 10+ credits at L1 English Dance: 10+ credits at L2 English Drama Drama: 10+ credits at L1 English Drama: 10+ credits at L2 English Music (rotates) Music (rotates) Music Music: 12+ credits at L1 Music required and at HOD's discretion if new to subject Music: 12+ credits at L2 Music required and at HOD's discretion if new to subject Visual Art (rotates) Visual Art (rotates) Visual Art Visual Art: 10+ credits at L1 Visual Art required and at HOD's discretion if new to subject Visual Art: 10+ credits at L2 Visual Art required and at HOD's discretion if new to subject
+No prerequisites requisites NZ Police Academy: No prerequisites NZ Police Academy: No prerequisites Trades Academy: On student/ teacher/parent Trades Academy (MHS): On student/ teacher/parent request.
+No prerequisites Trades Academy (MHS): On student/ teacher/parent request.No prerequisites request.
+No prerequisites Young Enterprise Scheme (YES): No prerequisites Young Enterprise Scheme (YES): No prerequisites TECHNOLOGY Year 9 Year 10 Year 11 Prerequisites for Year 12 Prerequisites for Year 13 Digital Technology (rotates) Digital Technology (rotates) Digital Technology Digital Technology: 10+ credits at L1 English required, or at HOD's discretion Digital Technology: 10+ credits at L2 Digital Technology required, or at HOD's discretion Technology Technology: successful completion of AS91063 (3cr), AS91065 (3cr) & AS91066 (3cr), or at HOD's discretion.
+Technology: 10+ credits at L2 Technology required, or at HOD's discretion.
+VISUAL AND PERFORMING ARTS Year 9 Year 10 Year 11 Prerequisites for Year 12 Prerequisites for Year 13 Dance Dance: 10+ credits at L1 English Dance: 10+ credits at L2 English Drama Drama: 10+ credits at L1 English Drama: 10+ credits at L2 English Māori Performing Arts Māori Performing Arts: 10+ credits at L1 English Māori Performing Arts: 10+ credits at L1 English Music (rotates) Music (rotates) Music Music : 12+ credits at L1 Music required and at HOD's discretion if new to subject Music: 12+ credits at L2 Music required and at HOD's discretion if new to subject Visual Art (rotates) Visual Art (rotates) Visual Art Visual Art: 10+ credits at L1 Visual Art required and at HOD's discretion if new to subject Visual Art: 10+ credits at L2 Visual Art required and at HOD's discretion if new to subject